cross

 2) Work in Progress: Sticky notes in this section contain all the tasks the team is working on.

-Other important components of the structure include:
+Other important components of the structure include the following:

 3) Work in Review: Includes the work that is completed but requires testing and reviewing to eliminate the possible bottlenecks.